Spain - Day 14 : Climbing Pico Veleta, Part 2

 Puerto de los Blancares.

-While eating we realized this was the first time in the vacation that were really tired.
+While eating, we realized this was the first time in the vacation that we were really tired.
 We had passed the point where a good night of sleep would fully recharge us.
 That was mostly because we had cycled so much in the past three days and hadn't eaten well during the last two.
 When it started getting dark we were still on a large road.
 Alternately we rode passed grain fields or olive trees.
 We took a side road to find a place to camp.
 We pitched our tent behind a hill, on top of a pile of hay.
 That made for a nice bed.

 View from the camping spot towards the road

 Distance cycled : 142.55 km.